AshBardhan/memefy-this/README.md

 ### Setup

 - [Fork this repo](https://help.github.com/articles/fork-a-repo) and clone it on your system.
+- Make sure that you're using node version **v18.7.0** for this application.
+Use [nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating) for switching to this node versions.
 - Install all the required dependencies by running `yarn install`.
 - Create a new branch out off `master` for your fix/feature by running `git checkout -b new-feature`.
 - Build this project by running the following commands
-    - `grunt dev` - This creates `dist` folder containing files (unminified version) for the chrome-extension and a watcher task.
+    - `grunt dev` - This creates `dist` folder containing files (unminified version) for the chrome extension and a watcher task.
-    - `grunt build` - This creates `dist` folder containing files (minified version) for the chrome-extension and its `.zip` file (only for admin purpose).
+    - `grunt build` - This creates `dist` folder containing files (minified version) for the chrome extension and its `.zip` file (only for admin purpose).
 - Install in your chrome by loading the generated `dist` folder as an [unpacked extension](http://techapple.net/2015/09/how-to-install-load-unpacked-extension-in-google-chrome-browser-os-chromebooks/).

 ### Things to remember